MichaelSNelson/QuPathNotebooks/README.md

 Jupyter notebooks for teaching QuPath
 ## Join Slack!

-Download your images ahead of time and make sure you can create a project
 ## Images
+Download your images ahead of time and make sure you can create a project<br>
 https://drive.google.com/drive/u/1/folders/1t5DtJriZdPpNpuVJBMACkN3Ra16QUjKu

 ## Version of QuPath we will be using: 0.6.0RC3